-A fundamental question in this respect is how internal and external factors such as previous social experience, internal motivational state, specific group composition or the existence of available resources shape group behavior8.
-Although much is known about the way by which prior social experience affects internal motivational states9–15 and subsequently modulates social interaction in pairs of animals10,16–21, relatively little is known about how these elements shape social group behavior, mainly due to technical challenges of high-resolution data collection and analysis.
-As such, group behavior is mainly studied at two organizational level; analyzing the behavioral repertoires of individuals within groups, and analyzing the structure and dynamics of all interactions within a group using social network analysis22.
-Both lines of study gained substantial progress from advances in machine vision and machine learning technologies that allow automated tracking and unbiassed behavioral analysis7,23–28.
-Analysis of behavioral repertoires of individuals within a group can provide a comprehensive description of behavioral responses of all individuals under different conditions, enabling the dissection of mechanisms that shape each behavior, its sensory requirements and the specific context it is presented in.
+A fundamental question in this respect is how internal and external factors, such as previous social experience, internal motivational state, specific group composition or the existence of available resources, shape group behavior8.
+Although much is known about how prior social experience affects internal motivational states9–15 and subsequently modulates social interaction in pairs of animals10,16–21, relatively little is known about how these elements shape social group behavior, mainly due to the technical challenges of high-resolution data collection and analysis.
+Therefore, group behavior is mainly studied at two organizational levels: the behavioral repertoires of individuals within groups, and the structure and dynamics of all interactions within a group (social network analysis)22.
+Both lines of study progressed substantially with advances in machine vision and learning technologies that allow automated tracking and unbiased behavioral analysis7,23–28.
+Analyzing the behavioral repertoires of individuals within a group can provide a comprehensive description of behavioral responses of all individuals under different conditions, enabling the dissection of mechanisms that shape each behavior, the sensory requirements for a given behavior and the specific context it is presented in.
 However, this approach does not provide much information about group structure.
 By evaluating every interaction between pairs of individuals in a group, network analysis can be used to represent integrated systems such as social groups and thus provide insights into the formation, dynamics, and function of group structure22,29,30.
 This type of analysis can be employed to investigate transmission processes in groups as a basis for understanding complex phenomena such as disease spreading, social grooming, decision making, and hierarchy3,29,31–42.
-Although these two approaches highlight different aspects of social interaction, they could be considered complementary to understanding group behavior.
+Although these two approaches highlight different aspects of social interaction, they could be considered complementary for understanding group behavior.